 To load the HELLOWORLD table, we can reuse the Insert stored procedure from our original Hello World example.
-The only change we need to make is, because HELLOWORLD is now a replicated table, remove the PARTITION PROCEDURE statement for the Insert procedure from the schema DDL.
+The only change we need to make is, because HELLOWORLD is now a replicated table, remove the PARTITION ON clause from the CREATE PROCEDURE statement that defines the Insert procedure in the schema DDL.